padiketeku/EnvMonMod/EMM-Prac-8-Validating-AlphaEarth Foundation.md

 We now have predicted AGBD values for each pixel of the image and that can be used to estimate the total aboveground biomass (AGB) stock in the region.
 But we must first remove all pixels belonging to non-vegetated areas.
-We can use the ESA WorldCover landcover dataset and select vegetated pixels.
+We used the ESA WorldCover landcover dataset and selected vegetated pixels only.